antonioleal/myslackbuilds/0/README.md

 * install the package `sbo-maintainer-tools` available from SlackBuilds.org

-* you must setup a *wokspace* folder where your slackbuilds will be stored. inside there should be a folder called "myslackbuilds".
+* you must setup a *wokspace* folder where your slackbuilds will be stored whera a folder called "myslackbuilds" should exist.
 Inside it you must follow strictly the organization of categories from SlackBuilds.org.
-For example: `plus42.SlackBuild` is stored at `academic/plus42`, so your setup for this SlackBuild could look like:
+>For example: The **plus42.SlackBuild** and all associated files, *.info, desc, etc.. are stored at `academic/plus42`, so your folder for this SlackBuild should be:
 > `/home/{username}/slackware-builds/myslackbuilds/academic/plus42`

 * If you placed your *worspace* in a different folder you must make a symlink called "slackware-builds" pointing at your *workspace*